Joliet Drug & Alcohol Rehab, Detox & Treatment Resources

 Recovery Meetings Near You in Joliet

 You can overcome your substance use disorder.
 With the right dedication, determination and support, it its possible for you to have a successful recovery.
-Aftercare programs such as Alcoholics Anonymous and SMART Recovery can support you along your journey to sobriety, especially after completing treatment at a Joliet drug rehab center or a Joliet alcohol rehab center.
+Aftercare programs that involve attending fellowships like Alcoholics Anonymous and SMART Recovery can support you along your journey to sobriety, especially after completing treatment at a Joliet drug rehab center.

 Since 1935, Alcoholics Anonymous has been helping people live sober lives free of alcohol.
 AA provides group discussions that allow members to support each other along the journey.
 The goal of AA is to help members change the behaviors and avoid the triggers that led them to misuse.
 AA’s renowned 12-step program is spiritually based, but members do not need to adhere to a specific religion.